-Each semester, students have a virtual one-on-one meeting with Craig Schmitt, Ph.D., Director of Engaged Learning and Outreach.
-In his role with the Department of Sport Management, Schmitt is responsible for enhancing the educational experience of students, by focusing on industry relations, student professional development, and alumni engagement.
+Each semester, students have a virtual one-on-one meeting with Brian D. Avery, Director of Engaged Learning and Outreach.
+In his role with the Department of Sport Management, Avery is responsible for enhancing the educational experience of students, by focusing on industry relations, student professional development, and alumni engagement.

-All students are required to meet with Schmitt during their first semester, but thereafter participation in the professional and career development sequence is optional.
-Schmitt proactively reaches out to all students, and the Department of Sport Management encourages distance learners to take advantage of this opportunity.
+All students are required to meet with Avery during their first semester, thereafter you are assigned a career coach and participation shifts to professional and career development.
+Avery proactively reaches out to all students to initiate the intake process.
+After your initial intake, the same great resources are still available to you, and the Department of Sport Management encourages distance learners to take advantage of the opportunities offered and consistently check back in with Avery.

 Brian D. Avery leads the five-semester sequence that encourages students to hone in early on how they’re going to optimize their graduate education to achieve their career goals.
 He engages students in structured discussions, assignments and other activities that build on one another, bringing distance learners closer to achieving their goals as they progress through the OSM program.

 The sequence consists of these units:

-It’s part of a non-credit course, called The Training Room, that also includes an academic advising module.
+It’s part of a non-credit course, called The Training Room, that also includes an academic advising module with the student’s Graduate Faculty Advisor.